 Compliance audits are conducted to evaluate whether the laboratory meets the applicable SOP or consensus-method requirements that the laboratory claims to follow.
 Compliance audits can be conducted by internal or external parties.
-A checklist can be used to document how a sample is treated from time of receipt to final reporting of the result.
-For example, Table 1020:3 provides a partial list of audit items for a hypothetical analytical procedure.
-The goal of compliance audits is to detect any deviations from the SOP or consensus method so corrective actions can be taken.
+A checklist can be used to document how a sample is treated from time of receipt to final reporting of the result (Table 1020:III).
+The goal of compliance audits is to detect any deviations from the SOP or consensus method so corrective action(s) can be taken.